zehuiyin/GroceryStoreHamiltonData/README.md

 taught by [Dr. Antonio Paez](https://experts.mcmaster.ca/display/paezha) in Fall 2024.

-It includes the data for the paper titled “[Food Deserts or Food Oases?
+It contains the data for the paper titled “[Food Deserts or Food Oases?
-Predicting Grocery Store Locations in Hamilton, Ontario](https://github.com/zehuiyin/grocery_store_hamilton),” which is the final project for the course.
+Predicting Grocery Store Locations in Hamilton, Ontario](https://github.com/zehuiyin/grocery_store_hamilton),” which is the final project for the course and is also hosted on GitHub.

 ## Installation